-- A public employee or official may never solicit a gift from which he or she may personally benefit. - A public employee or official may never coerce a gift or contribution for a recognition or retirement gift. - Supervisors may never solicit their subordinates for a contribution for a recognition or retirement gift for another person. - Requests for contributions should be disseminated in a general announcement to all employees.
+- A public employee or official may not solicit a gift from which he or she may personally benefit. - Supervisors may not solicit their subordinates for a contribution. - Requests for contributions, if made, should be disseminated in a general announcement to all employees.
 Announcements should clearly convey that participation is voluntary and free of coercion and that employees may contribute less than the recommended amount or nothing at all.
 Reasonable reminders are permissible.
 Supervisors should not sign or distribute these requests to their subordinates.